hyosung11/Launch-School/Sprints/sprint_retrospectives.md

 ## Sprint 1, 20210712 - 20210718

 1. **What went well?**\
-In other words, what took place that we want to recognise and acknowledge as having gone well?
+In other words, what took place that we want to recognize and acknowledge as having gone well?

    - I studied consistently everyday.
    - I reached out to other students for study sessions and support